Domotz Onboarding Guide: Setting up Domotz within your Free Trial Period

 Creating a Remote Connection

-Finally it is worth to mention that you can remotely connect to all discovered devices in your network which expose at least one open port (service) with which you can connect.
+Finally, it is worth mentioning that you can remotely connect to all discovered devices in your network which expose at least one open port (service) to which you can connect.

 For simplicity, we will focus on making a simple, direct connection to a device’s webpage.

-To see the list of those, please enter the “Remote Connection & VPN” section:
+To see the list of those, enter the “Remote Access” section:

-And after clicking on the “Connect” button you’ll get a redirect to the device login (in this case a web interface, since we clicked on port 80 of this security camera):
+And after clicking on the “Connect” button you’ll be redirected to the device login (in this case a web interface, since we clicked on port 80 of this Toshiba printer):

 We hope the Domotz Onboarding Guide was useful.
 Learn more about Domotz on the website and our blog.